juanjoDiaz/serverless-plugin-warmup/README.md

           - staging
 ```

-##### Options should be tweaked depending on:

-* Number of lambdas to warm up
-* Day cold periods
-* Desire to avoid cold lambdas after a deployment

 #### Runtime Configuration

 Concurrency can be modified post-deployment at runtime by setting the warmer lambda environment variables.